microsoft/Windows-appsample-trafficapp/README.md

+﻿<!---
+  category: MapsAndLocation Data LaunchingAndBackgroundTasks TilesToastAndNotifications FilesFoldersAndLibraries -->

-﻿# Traffic App sample - traditional version
+# Traffic App sample

 **Note:** This branch of the repo contains the original version of the sample, which uses a traditional "code-behind" architecture.
 For the Model-View-ViewModel (MVVM) version, see the [MVVM branch](../../tree/MVVM).